didih02/pca-dino/README.md

             ...
 ```

-## split_dataset.py
+## Split dataset

 This script is used to split your dataset into training and validation sets.
-Below is an example of how to use this script:
+Below is an example of how to use this script using split_dataset.py:

 ```
 python3 split_dataset.py --data_dir data/caltech101 --output_dir images/caltech101 --train_ratio 0.8